vandana-rajan/ML_Interview_Prep_Resources/README.md

 Why large weights are prohibited for neural networks?

 TLDR: Your weights are large, they are more sensitive to small noises in the input data.
 So, when a small noise is propagated through your network with large weights, it produces much different value in the output layer of the NN rather than a network with small weights. (https://datascience.stackexchange.com/questions/23287/why-large-weights-are-prohibited-in-neural-networks)

+Loss function convexity

+In the case of the Least Squares cost function for linear regression it is easy to check that the cost function is always convex regardless of the dataset. (https://jermwatt.github.io/machine_learning_refined/notes/5_Linear_regression/5_2_Least.html)